mschild91/Barkeeper/README.md

-# Cocktail Showcase Website - SuperCode Bootcamp Project
+# Drinks & Chill - SuperCode Bootcamp Project

-Welcome to our Cocktail Showcase Website project repository!
+Welcome to our Drinks & Chill project repository!
 This project was created as part of the SuperCode Bootcamp and was developed by our group.

 ## Project Overview